DarkComet: Je Suis Charlie

 In the wake of the January 7, 2015, attack on the Charlie Hebdo magazine in Paris, hackers used the "#JeSuisCharlie" slogan to trick people into downloading DarkComet.
 DarkComet was disguised as a picture of a newborn baby whose wristband read "Je suis Charlie."
 Once the picture was downloaded, the users became compromised.
 Hackers took advantage of the disaster to compromise as many systems as possible.
 DarkComet was spotted within 24 hours of the attack.

 Architecture and Features

 Architecture

 DarkComet, like many other RATs, uses a reverse-socket architecture.
 The uninfected computer with a GUI enabling control of infected ones is the client, while the infected systems (without a GUI) are servers.

 When DarkComet executes, the server connects to the client and allows the client to control and monitor the server.
 At this point the client can use any of the features which the GUI contains.
 A socket is opened on the server and waits to receive packets from the controller, and executes the commands when received.
+In some cases, the malware may use system utilities to evade detection and gain persistence.
+For example, it can employ the T1564.001 technique by starting attrib.exe through cmd.exe to hide the main executable.